-Explore Malibu Creek State Park with your students on a 3-mile nature walk led by trained volunteer docents.
-Along the way, students will learn about the park’s unique plants, animals, geology, and human history.
-Educators may request specific topics to align with classroom learning.
-Students will enjoy lunch at the Visitor Center, located 1 mile along the trail.
+Explore Malibu Creek State Park with your students on a 3-mile nature walk led by trained volunteer docents and staff.
+Along the way, students will learn about the park’s unique natural and cultural history.
+Educators may request specific topics to align with classroom learning, but this field trip is intended to immerse students in exploring the park and connecting with their natural curiosity.
+Students will carry and eat their lunches on the trail and enjoy our nature center located 1 mile into the park.

-Program Type: Guided field trip with accompanying pre-visit lesson sent ahead of trip.
+Program Type: Guided field trip with accompanying pre-visit lesson sent ahead of the trip.

 Capacity: Up to 65 students